faizatflutter/api_module_base/README.md

 ## License

-This module is part of the Owdan project and can be reused in other projects with proper attribution.
+This module is free to use and can be reused in any project.

 ## Notes